unicode-org/icu/docs/processes/release/tasks/publish/index.md

 repository, they might have something different for the "latest" tag).
 A possible future alternative might be a sym-link folder, or HTTP redirect that points to the latest release.

+We no longer need to add the note about Git LFS files, as GitHub now includes them in the auto-generated .zip downloads.

 #### Maintenance release